chili-publish/studio-sdk/src/README.md

 ## General Structure

 The SDK consist of controllers which are individual Javascript classes and methods of these classes.
-Currently there are 5 different controllers:
+Currently there are 7 different controllers:

 -   AnimationController
 -   FrameController
--   LayoutsController
+-   LayoutController
 -   UtilsController
 -   DocumentController
+-   VariableController
+-   ToolController

 These controllers are exposing the methods for each part of the document in a structured way, you can get a more detailed overview of all methods in the modules itself.